Shopify Review: Worthy of Its Reputation as the Leading eCommerce Platform?

 Here is the Shopify Payments fee schedule for payment processing:

-That’s a pretty steep fee for using 3rd party payment processing – and a justifiable turn off for some.
-Now, I did get some clarification from Shopify on this one.
+That’s a pretty steep fee for using 3rd party payment processing – and a justifiable turn-off for some.
+Now, I did get some clarification from Shopify on this issue with Shopify Payments.
 At the time of this writing, as long as you have Shopify Payments installed in your store, you can accept 3rd party payment processing (like Paypal) without the additional fee.

 Shopify Payments is included with all 3 of the main pricing tiers we’ve gone over, and installation isn’t difficult.

-Shopify Payments also allows for you to get paid in multiple currencies.
-You can also collect payment in any of the supported currencies while getting paid out in your home country’s currency.
+Shopify Payments also allows you to get paid in multiple currencies.
+You can also collect payment in any of the supported currencies while getting paid out in your home country’s currency via Shopify Payments.

-I live in the US, but if I my store had a significant Australian audience, I could accept payments in Australian dollars from customers and get paid out in US Dollars.
+I live in the US, but if my store had a significant Australian audience, Shopify Payments means I could accept payments in Australian dollars from customers and get paid out in US Dollars.

-Here is a list of the currencies supported by Shopify:
+Here is a list of the currencies supported by Shopify Payments: